-Communicative, outreach and advisory relationships are strong and defining features of the UNC CFAR Community Advisory Board.
+Communicative, outreach and advisory relationships are strong and defining features of the UNC CFAR Community Collaboration Board (previously Community Advisory Board).
 Community stakeholder input and their investment in the worth, conduct and products of the UNC CFAR research agenda are transformative in that there will be apparent, able and engaged community voices guiding the research process.
-The UNC CFAR Community Advisory Board is managed and coordinated by the SCEED Office.
+The UNC CFAR Community Collaboration Board is managed and coordinated by the SCEED Office.

-Comprised of 45 local stakeholders, the UNC CFAR Community Advisory Board (CAB) is critical to the success of the CFAR endeavors and is an independent source of guidance and feedback for the Principal Investigator, the program leadership and researchers.
-In order to provide community-based guidance and input into the conduct, research agenda and outcomes of the UNC CFAR, the CAB meets 3-4 times per year with communications in-between meetings.
+Comprised of 45 local stakeholders, the UNC CFAR Community Collaboration Board (CCB) is critical to the success of the CFAR endeavors and is an independent source of guidance and feedback for the Principal Investigator, the program leadership and researchers.
+In order to provide community-based guidance and input into the conduct, research agenda and outcomes of the UNC CFAR, the CCB meets 3-4 times per year with communications in-between meetings.

-Anyone interested in joining the UNC CFAR Community Advisory Board should contact Lauren Su.
+Anyone interested in joining the UNC CFAR Community Collaboration Board should contact Lauren Su.

 National CFAR CAB Coalition